PostgreSqlStan/postgresqlstan.github.io/guides/install-postgres/launchctl.md

 The [contrib/start-scripts/macos](https://github.com/postgres/postgres/tree/master/contrib/start-scripts/macos) directory of the PostgreSQL source code contains files and instructions to automatically launch the postgres server at system start on macOS.

 The supplied shell script and plist already match the default settings for a standard installation.

-Just copy the script and .plist file  in `contrib/start-scripts/macos` to the appropriate system locations:
+If you've installed postgres following the directions on this site, just copy the script and .plist file  in `contrib/start-scripts/macos` to the appropriate system locations:

 ```
 % cd ~/sandbox/postgresql-14.1/contrib/start-scripts/macos